 This new NOFA-NY tool is part of NOFA’s initiative to support the skills and development of beginning farmers.
 The tool is a way for beginning farmers to reflect on their current farm learning activities and how to seek out future opportunities.
 For more information about the tool, visit: http://www.nofany.org/progress.

 Beginning Farmer Network of MA Website

-BFNMass (Beginning Farmer Network of MA) just launched a new website providing resources, including blog posts, farming event logs, and more, for beginning farmers throughout Massachusetts.
-Check out the new MA site at www.bfnmass.org/.
+BFNMass (Beginning Farmer Network of MA) has launched a website providing resources, including blog posts, farming event logs, and more, for beginning farmers throughout Massachusetts.
+Check out the new MA site at http://www.bfnmass.org/.

 NOFA-NY Online Apprenticeship Directory for Beginning Farmers

 The Northeast Organic Farming Association of New York, Inc. (NOFA-NY) online directory to accompany its Farm Apprenticeship Program.
 The Apprenticeship Program centers on the farmer-to-farmer education that happens between experienced farmer-teachers and novice farmers who are learning how to start and run a farm.
 Thus, providing an accessible way to post and browse apprenticeship opportunities is an important milestone for the program. http://nofany.org/bfam/apprenticeshipmain.

 This directory of on-the-job learning opportunities in sustainable and organic agriculture in the U.S. (and some in Canada) has been published since 1989 as a tool to help farmers and apprentices connect with each other.
 The listed farms are primarily seeking interns/apprentices from North America. http://attra.ncat.org/attra-pub/internships/.